Mueller-Navelet jets at the LHC: hunting data with azimuthal distributions: Phenomenological analysis

 \subsection{Stabilization pattern from azimuthal distributions}

 A straightforward way to probe the high-energy spectrum of our process in terms of all the azimuthal modes is considering azimuthal-angle distributions, defined as the following multiplicities

 As shown in Eq.\eref{dsigma_dphi}, they are built as a Fourier sum of all the $R_{n0} \equiv \langle \cos(n \varphi) \rangle$ correlations and thus, in terms of $C_0$ and the higher azimuthal coefficients, $C_{n>0}$.
 These $\varphi$-dependent observables were first employed for Mueller-Navelet jets in pioneering LL analyses\tcite{Marquet:2007xx}, then used to evaluate the effect of the collinear improvement\tcite{Vera:2007kn}, to perform a first NLL versus experiment study at 7 TeV LHC\tcite{Ducloue:2013hia}, and finally to access hadron-jet correlations\tcite{Celiberto:2020wpk}.
-Their study turned out to be novel in the more general context of semi-hard reactions, where a \emph{natural stabilization} pattern was recently discovered when Higgs bosons\tcite{Celiberto:2020tmb,Celiberto:2022zdg}, heavy jets\tcite{Bolognino:2021mrc,Bolognino:2021hxx}, singly\tcite{Celiberto:2021dzy,Celiberto:2021fdp,Celiberto:2022rfj} or doubly heavy-flavored hadrons\tcite{Celiberto:2022dyf,Celiberto:2022DIS,Celiberto:2022keu} are inclusively produced in forward-rapidity directions at the LHC.
-Besides encoding the full high-energy azimuthal signal and the emergence of the natural stability, which are relevant from a theoretical perspective, measuring azimuthal distributions is particularly advantageous from an experimental point of view.
+Their study turned out to be novel in the more general context of semihard reactions, where a \emph{natural stabilization} pattern was recently discovered when Higgs bosons\tcite{Celiberto:2020tmb,Celiberto:2022zdg}, heavy jets\tcite{Bolognino:2021mrc,Bolognino:2021hxx}, singly\tcite{Celiberto:2021dzy,Celiberto:2021fdp,Celiberto:2022rfj} or doubly heavy-flavored hadrons\tcite{Celiberto:2022dyf,Celiberto:2022kza,Celiberto:2022keu} are inclusively produced in forward-rapidity directions at the LHC.
+Besides encoding the full high-energy azimuthal signal and the emergence of the natural stability, relevant from a theoretical perspective, measuring azimuthal distributions is particularly advantageous from an experimental point of view.
 Indeed, since detector acceptances cannot cover the entire ($2 \pi$) azimuthal-angle range, confronting theory with data for a $\varphi$-differential distribution is much easier than for a standard $R_{nm}$ ratio.
 A potential issue on the computational side could rise from the infinite sum over $n$ in Eq.\eref{dsigma_dphi}, which must be necessarily truncated by the machine to a numerical cutoff, $\nu_{\rm [num]}^{\rm cut}$.
 We found a fair numerical convergence for $\nu_{\rm [num]}^{\rm cut} = 50$.
+In Fig.\tref{fig:phi} we show $\LL$ (upper) and $\NLLp$ (lower) predictions for Mueller-Navelet azimuthal distributions at natural (left) and BLM (right) scales, calculated at $\DY=3,5,7$.
+A first glance at left plots fairly confirms the possibility of studying our distributions at natural scales, the instability emerging in $R_{nm}$ ratios (see Section\tref{ssec:Rnm}) being absent here.
+Then, a clear evidence of high-energy dynamics rises from the presented analysis.
+The general trend consists in the presence of a definite peak when $\varphi = 0$.
+At this value, the two jets are produced back-to-back.
+In all the cases the peak height substantially lowers when $\DY$ increases, whereas the width of the distribution slightly broadens.